 Going through a vertigo attack can be a scary event as you may feel incontrollable spinning and loss of balance.
 The room you’re in may seem to be rotating when it’s not.
 It can be life-threatening when vertigo occurs in dangerous situations or timing, like when you’re on a ladder or while you’re driving.

 Vertigo is in no way predictable nor comfortable.
 It attacks out of the blue and obstructs a person’s ability to carry out daily activities.
-It may stop you from going to work, driving, accomplishing chores, or spending quality time with your family.
+In addition, it may stop you from going to work, driving, accomplishing chores, or spending quality time with your family.
 Most vertigo patients have anxiety because they dread when the next episode of vertigo will happen.

 Disruption in the vestibular system accounts for about 40% of migraine episodes.
 Vestibular migraines are different from other migraine types because vestibular migraines include symptoms such as the unexpected onset of vertigo, loss of balance, dizziness, vomiting, nausea, extreme light sensitivity, and ringing in the ears.